Myelitis

 16. Di Rocco A. Diseases of the spinal cord in human immunodeficiency virus infection.
 Semin Neurol.
 1999;19(2):151-5.
 [PMID:10718535]

 Comment: Reasonable review of processes in the HIV setting.
 Vacuolar myelopathy is the most common condition.
-Vacuolar myelopathy presents usually with slowly progressing spastic paraparesis, accompanied by loss of vibratory and position sense and urinary frequency and urgency (and erectile dysfunction in men).
-There are other rarer causes of spinal cord disease in AIDS, including a number of infectious myelitis and neoplastic and vascular myelopathies.
+Vacuolar myelopathy usually presents with slowly progressing spastic paraparesis, accompanied by loss of vibratory and position sense and urinary frequency and urgency (and erectile dysfunction in men).
+There are other rarer causes of spinal cord disease in AIDS, including several infectious myelitis and neoplastic and vascular myelopathies.

 Rating: Important